FisheyLP/LobbyFly/README.md

 - command to undeny users (`/lfly undeny (username)`)
 - command to list denied users (`/lfly denylist`)
 - command to see if a user is denied (`/lfly status (username)`)
+- permission node `lobbyfly.bypass` for deactivating the plugin
+- permission node `lobbyfly.admin` for getting notifications on errors and using the plugin

 -> SpigotMC Link here <-